Working on your PMP/ACP certification renewal? Earn 10 Category B PDUs from this self-study course.

 commenting on Gil’s earlier virtual training, Individuals and Interactions

 This concentration of practical, proven, unbiased content is rare.

 About your host, Gil Broza

 Organizing this virtual training to help you on your Agile journey is yet another step in Gil’s mission: to make the software development world effective, humane, and responsible.
 The previous step was publishing the definitive practical guide to leading Agile teams to greatness, the book The Human Side of Agile.
-Through coaching, consulting, training, speaking, and writing, Gil has helped thousands of software development professionals address the human characteristics that prevent positive outcomes in teams.
-These include limiting habits, fear of change, outdated beliefs, and blind spots.
-In helping teams overcome these factors, he supports them in reaching ever-higher levels of performance, confidence, and accomplishment.
+Later, he published another unique book, The Agile Mind-Set, which explains the Agile approach without attachment to popular practices and frameworks.
+Through coaching, consulting, training, speaking, and writing, Gil has helped thousands of software development professionals change their work habits and reach ever-higher levels of performance, confidence, and accomplishment.